-There's a lot of plant based eating guides out there promising to help you thrive on a vegan meal plan, but most of these resources don't consider overall nutrition needs and macro balance to help you achieve your fitness goals.
+There are a lot of plant-based eating guides out there promising to help you thrive on a vegan meal plan, but most of these resources don't consider overall nutrition needs and macro balance to help you achieve your fitness goals.

 So here's a vegan meal prep guide that will help you execute your goals and mindset while conquering your health and wellness.

 Ready to tackle plant-based eating like a pro?
 Grab this vegan meal prep toolkit and started on your vegan diet today!

 Starting any new diet begins with identifying your personal health and fitness goals.
 Your nutrition goal will determine you daily calorie needs and shape the foundation of your food choices.
 For most, the reason for changing their eating habits falls into one of the following categories:

 However, these may not be the only reasons one would start a plant-based style of eating.